nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 #### `family`
 The first feature is the `family`, which is set to `WLR` in the case of the two examples rules set out above.
 There is a `family` of rules that cater for references to cases reported in *The Weekly Law Reports* and many other series of law reports.

 A `family` must have one and only one rule that matches the canonical form.
-That is to say, a `family` must have one and only rule for which the `isCanonical` attribute  is `TRUE`.
+That is to say, a `family` must have one and only one rule for which the `isCanonical` attribute  is `TRUE`.

 #### `id`
 Each rule requires its own unique `id`.
 This identifier is used at inference time to access various information about the citation and the rule that detected it.
 Notice that the `id` in the first snippet, which matches the canonical form, is simply `wlr`.
 The `id` for the second snippet, which matches a malformed variant, is `wlr_a`.
 A convention of the *Rules Manifest* is that the `id` for rules that match malformed variants should use the `id` for the canonical rule with an `_a`, `_b`, `_c` etc appended to the end.
 This ensure that all rule IDs are unique whilst providing a coherent way of grouping rules together.